Outrider305/Tiny-M_SSB_1010/README.md

 # Revo Voron Mount

-Revo Voron mount was designed from Maverick's original Dragon mount.
-Desgined with E3D's reference CAD available on their website.
+Revo Voron mount was modified from Maverick's original Dragon mount.
+Designed with E3D's Revo Voron reference CAD available on their website.

 # Assembly Notes

 The fan shroud has wire routing for the hot end and part cooling fans.
-The SSB was designed with QD connects for the fans, but you can run the wires if you don't want the added expense.
+The SSB was designed with QD elctrical connections for the fans, but you can just run the wires if you don't want the added expense.
 I mounted two Wago 221s on the back side of the fan shroud for ease of future maitenance.

 This toolhead **is shorter than the original Tiny-M V4 toolhead.** That means you must verify your Z axis leadscrew is long enough to raise the bed far enough for the nozzle to trigger the z endstop.
-Your leadscrew nut should also be mounted on the bottom of your nut mount on the bed carraige, instead of on top of the leadscrew nut mount like I had it before.
+Your leadscrew nut should also be mounted on the bottom of your leadscrew nut mount (on the bed carriage), instead of on top of the leadscrew nut mount (like I had it before).
 Belted Z Tiny-M owners, you're in uncharted waters.
 Let me know how it goes.

 I'm using an extended X axis endstop as a left over from my previous toolhead.
-I've left in the CAD here as I've verified that the SSB triggers it correctly.
-The Original X-endstop may work with the SSB, but you will have to test it out yourself.
+I've left in the CAD here as I've verified that the SSB carriage triggers it correctly.
+The Original X-endstop block may work with the SSB carriage, but you will have to test it out yourself.